sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

    The following class defines a Car with the instance variables model and year, for example a Honda 2010 car.
 However, some of the code is missing.
 First, fill in the code to create a ``Car`` constructor.
 Then, fill in the code to call the constructor in the main method to create 2 ``Car`` objects.
 The first car should be a 2023 Ford and the second car should be a 2010 Honda.
 Run your program and make sure it works and prints out the information for both cars.
    ~~~~
    public class Car
    {
        //  instance variables
        private String model;
        private int year;

        // constructor: set instance variables to init parameters
-      public Car(String initModel, int initYear)
+       public Car(String model, int year)
        {
-          // 1. set the instance variables to the init parameter variables
+           // 1. set the instance variables to the parameter variables

        }

        // Print Car info
        public void print()
        {
            System.out.println("Car model: " + model);
            System.out.println("Car year: " + year);
        }

        // main method for testing
        public static void main(String[] args)
        {
            // 2.
 Call the constructor to create 2 new Car objects with different
            // values The first car should be a 2023 Ford and the second car
            // should be a 2010 Honda.

            Car car1 =
            Car car2 =

            car1.print();
            car2.print();
        }
    }
    ====
    // Test Code for Lesson 5.2.0 - Car